 How Did We Assign The Stats?

-How To Read The StatsThe social media stats are an indiciation of where contestants rank - they're not a prediction!
+How To Read The StatsThe social media stats are an indication of where contestants rank - they're not a prediction!

 Here are some things to consider...

 Demographics: What kind is audience is watching The Greatest Dancer?
 How do they compare to the age-range and values of the average Twitter user?
-A contestant that is well-received on Instagram may not be quite so popular on Facebook.
+A contestant that is well-received on one platform may not be quite so popular on another.

 Running Order: The stats don't account for the running order of the contestants, recency bias has proven to be a significant factor in reality TV outcomes, those performing later often do better.

 Sample Size: The more engagement a post has, the clearer the picture.
-For some shows, 50 Likes can be the difference between apparent safety, or elimination.
-When numbers are close together, it becomes harder to determine the outcome.
+When engagement is low, or numbers are close together, it becomes harder to determine the outcome.

 Contestant Type: Is the contestant famous because of social media?
 Do they come from a country with highly patriotic citizens?
 Joke contestants tend to get high engagement on social media as people share amusing content.
 However, this may not translate to votes.